shivams/zim-zotero-plugin/README.md

 Handling zotero:// Links
 ------------------------

-Items, that are addeed, are linked to Zotero using the `zotero://` identifier.
+Items, that are added, are linked to Zotero using the `zotero://` identifier.
 Currently, Zim doesn't handle this identifier.
 So, you will have to create a custom script.
 A small such script is available in the repo: `zotero_link_handler.sh`.
 Copy it somewhere in your PATH.

 And then, when in Zim, right click on the Zotero links and click Open With -> Customize, and add this custom script.